Click and expand the tabs below to get started.

 You will also want plenty of space to move around as you levitate objects.

 To explain how electrically charged objects (or individual protons and electrons) attract each other scientists say that they create an invisible electric field or force in the space around them.
 This electric field can not only attract an object or particle with an opposite electric charge (like a proton attracting an electron), but can also repel a particle if it has the same charge, i.e. two electrons will repel each other.
 Thus similarly charged objects (either positive and positive or negative and negative) repel each other, while oppositely charged objects attract each other, sort of like the attractive and repulsive forces of magnets (in fact, magnetism is just another form of exactly the same fundamental force observed here- but that's for another activity).
 This is what's happening when you press the polyethylene plastic hoop against the tabletop surface, or rub the balloon with the cotton cloth.
-You have probably also noticed this if you ever rubbed a balloon on your hair.
-Rubbing them together just brings more of their surfaces closer together so that the atoms in one material can tug at the electrons of the other (it's not due to friction, so you don't need to rub hard).
+You have probably also noticed this when you rubbed a balloon on your hair.
+Rubbing objects together just brings more of their surfaces close enough so that the atoms in one material can tug at the electrons of the other (it's not due to friction, so you don't need to rub hard).
 When you pull them apart you each will have opposite electric charge: the plastic hoop and the tabletop have opposite charge, i.e. one is positive and the other negative and they attract each other (that's why they cling or stick together); and the ballon or PVC and the cloth also have opposite charge, one positive the other negative.
-It can be very difficult to tell which one is positive and which is negative, but as long as the plastic hoop has the same charge as the balloon or PVC wand, whether it's actually positive or negative, they will repel each other (of course if they are oppositely charged they will instead attract and perhaps even stick to each other).
+It can be very difficult to tell which one is positive and which is negative, but as long as the plastic hoop has the same charge as the balloon or PVC wand (whether it's actually positive or negative) they will repel each other (of course if they are oppositely charged they will instead attract and perhaps even stick to each other).

-When you toss the plastic hoop in the air it starts to fall due to the pulling force of gravity, but your balloon or PVC wand can produce a pushing force on the hoop, and the closer you bring it the stronger that force will be, so that the hoop stops falling and rises up instead.
-If you hold the balloon or wand at just the right distance below the hoop you should be able to make it levitate almost motionlessly- bring it closer and the hoop will rise, farther away and the hoop falls.
+When you toss the plastic hoop in the air it starts to fall due to the pulling force of gravity, but your charged balloon or PVC wand produces a repelling or pushing force on the hoop.
+The closer you bring it the stronger that force will be, so that the hoop stops falling and rises up instead.
+If you hold the balloon or wand at just the right distance below the hoop you should be able to make it levitate almost motionless- bring it closer and the hoop rises, farther away and the hoop falls.
 Move your wand or balloon around and you can make the hoop dance and perform tricks!

 Contact electrification or triboelectricity can be very finicky, often due to various types of contamination or environmental factors which can influence the process.
 Thus you might have trouble charging your objects, or even get the opposite of what you expect to see.
-Some days it just doesn't want to work at all, especially if it is a very humid day.
+Some days it just doesn't want to work at all, especially on a very humid day.
 Moisture in the air can deposit a thin layer of water molecules on some objects which allows the static electric charges to move away.
-Oil from your hands can also contaminate objects in this way, so if your plastic hoop doesn't seem to work , cut a fresh one.
+Oil from your hands can also contaminate objects in this way, so if your plastic hoop doesn't seem to work , try cutting off a fresh one.

 In our experience rubbing a Latex balloon or PVC pipe with cotton cloth and rubbing a polyethylene bag on a wooden surface should produce the best results, but if these combinations don't seem to work for you, try something different.
 You can substitute wool, fur or polyester fabric for cotton, and you can try different wooden surfaces (painted, varnished, waxed, bare wood, etc.).
 Some kitchen countertops (like Formica) may also work very well, but plastic tables do not.